![]() |

-The Red Bridge or Spring Glen Mine is a relatively old operation having been first worked in 1836.
+The Red Bridge or Ulster Mine was a relatively old and short-lived operation having been first worked in 1836.
 It was operated by the North American Coal & Mining Company.
-The mine was explored via four tunnels, two shafts, and open pit excavations.
-A vein containing the ore minerals galena and sphalerite was intersected but apparently no ore was shipped.
+In 1838, the company drove an adit to intersect the vein which was sufficiently driven for drainage and the expectation of hauling a large amount of ore, should it be found.
+The operation included four tunnels, two shafts and open pit excavations.
+The vein contained galena and sphalerite.

 In 1840, the mine was abandoned and little if any further development work was done thereafter.
 One adit remains well preserved but flooded.